 WHAT ARE KAMON?

-The Japanese developed a system of using unique emblems designed to represent “family crests” called kamon.
+The Japanese developed a system of unique emblems designed to represent “family crests” called kamon.
 It served to distinguish an individual’s connection to a specific family or household; each Japanese family possesses one.

-Historically, Japan was a very rigidly ordered society, and family crests were exclusive only to the nobility during the eighth century.
-The use of kamon later extended to samurai.
-It became a symbol of samurai authority and identity during the Edo period.
+Historically, Japan was a very rigidly ordered society, and family crests were exclusive only to the nobility during the 8th century.
+The use of kamonlater extended to samurai, and it became a symbol of samurai authority and identity during the Edo period.
 Subsequently, the use of crests expanded to commoners during the Meiji period.
 Every family could possessa kamon regardless of their position in Japanese society in the same manner as myōji (名字) or family names.
 Thus, kamon served as emblems that represented a family’s identity and social status, clearly revealing the family name of its owner.

-The only kamon that was off-limits to those belonging to the ruling clans of Japan, such as the Tokugawas aoi 葵 (hollyhock), the Emperor’s kiku (chrysanthemum) and kiri 桐 (paulownia), were legally protected from unauthorized usage.
+The only kamon off-limits were those belonging to the ruling clans of Japan, such as the Tokugawas aoi (葵, wild ginger), and the Emperor’s kiku (菊, chrysanthemum) and kiri (桐, paulownia).
 Accordingly, it was an unspoken rule to avoid using a kamon already in use by higher-class clans or families of another family’s identity as much as possible.